os-devsec/os-devsec.github.io/src/content/posts/phishing-campaign.md

 Both running on Linux (Ubuntu 24.04), with minimal resources.
 It is not necessary to use specialized distributions like Kali, the cloud provider chosen was *Azure*, although you can replicate this design on AWS, GCP or any other provider.
 The only thing to keep in mind is the outgoing or incoming restrictions that some providers may have.

 ### GoPhish
-Gophish is an open source phishing framework that allows you to create and manage phishing campaingns.
+Gophish is an open source phishing framework that allows you to create and manage phishing campaigns.
 It provides a web interface to design emails, landing pages and track results.
 It also has versions compatible with evilginx to capture session tokens.

 <p class="my-4 text-sm italic">
     For this PoC, I used the fork created by kgretzky available on <a href="https://github.com/kgretzky/gophish" target="_blank">github</a> that includes some additional features for better integration with evilginx.